szolotykh/kinisi-motor-controller-firmware/commands.md

 Properties:
 - motor_index (uint8_t): The index of the motor to set the speed for.
   - Range: 0 to 3
-- speed (double): The speed of the motor.
+- pwm (double): The speed of the motor.
   - Range: -100.0 to 100.0

 ### STOP_MOTOR (0x03)